thinktandem/tandem/site/blog/2018-02-08-migrating-a-drupal-7-body-field-to-a-drupal-8-paragraph.md

 ---
 title: "Migrating a Drupal 7 Body Field to a Drupal 8 Paragraph"
 tags:
   - development
   - drupal
-    - migration
+  - migrations
   - johno
 author: "John Ouellet"
 date: "2018-02-08"
 summary: "Migrating A Drupal 7 long text field to a Drupal 8 nested text field in a paragraph is a two step process.
 It is quick and easy once you get the basic grasp of the mechanisms involved."